 An opportunity for the outstanding student to pursue professional interest areas in some degree of depth.
 Laboratory equipment will be available for use in project developments.
 Library research in the form of an undergraduate thesis will be required.
 Elective credit only.
 Materials may be obtained from the department chairperson.

 Physics

 PHY 223.
 General Physics I

 Mechanics, heat and wave motion with laboratory work.
 Prerequisite: MTH 115 or permission of instructor.
+Meets the Natural Science Connector requirement.

 PHY 224.
 General Physics II